istrate/cp4d/DB2-OpenShift.md

 ```
 # Open external access to OpenShift DB2

 DB2 operator creates a number of services related to DB2.
-One method to use "OpenShift" route but this option is now always available.<br>
+One method to use OpenShift *route* netowrking but this option is not always available.<br>
-Another method is to redirect ports in *HAProxy* gateway on infrastructure node.<br>
+Another method is to redirect ports in *HAProxy* gateway on the infrastructure node.<br>

 Get service ports.<br>
 > oc project db2<br>